Chenjinyu/testbank/2025/ML/XGBoost.md

-Totally okay — let's break it down step-by-step in a very simple and visual way so you can **understand what XGBoost really does** and **why it’s great for CSV/tabular data**.
+let's break it down step-by-step in a very simple and visual way so you can **understand what XGBoost really does** and **why it’s great for CSV/tabular data**.

 ---